java-crypto/cross_platform_crypto/aes_cbc_256_string_encryption.md

 The used CBC mode is a block algorithm means that the encryption (and decryption) is done in blocks of 16 bytes of data.
 There are only a few scenarios where you have to handle exact 16 bytes of data - in all other cases you have to fill up the plaintext to a length of multiple of 16.
 There are some padding algorithms available and our programs will use the PKCS#5 or PKCS#7 padding (Java names this padding PKCS#5, most other languages use PKCS#7).

+### Is this encryption secure?
+The answer is "it depends on...".
+The algorithm itself is secure but you should keep in mind that an attacker may been able to modify the ciphertext on transport.
+One example for this is the so called **tampering** - you can find a simple [example here](aes_cbc_tampering.md).

 ### steps in the program

 The program follows the usual sequence: